naineshv/RepData_PeerAssessment1/PA1_template.md

 ```

 ###Strategy
-I am using the mean for each interval calulated after removal of missing values to impute data.
-The steps are as follows:
+Visual inspection of the data shows that the data is missing for entire day (i.e. all intervals) if certain days.
+Hence the mean from the other days can be used to impute the missing values.
+This is the chosed strategy and the steps for imputing are as follows:
-- Remove the missing values.
+- Remove the missing values from the original data.
 - Calculate the mean per interval.
-- Impute the rounded means.
+- Impute the rounded means into the missing values of original data to form imputed data.

-This interval-wise mean has been calculated above in the data frame 'timeseriesdata' and will be used to impute the missing values.
+This interval-wise mean is already calculated above in the data frame 'timeseriesdata' and will be used to impute the missing values.
 The 288 values in the data frame will be repeated 8 times to impute the 2304 missing values.

 ```r
 imputed.data <- data
 imputed.data$steps[!complete.cases(data)] <- round(timeseriesdata$average_steps)
 ```
+Number of Missing values after imputing: 0

 We then recaclculate the daywise sum of steps and re-plot the histograms as below: